Education

 Our mission put simply, is to train the future leaders of Academic Vascular Surgery.
 To that effect we sponsor a fully-accredited 0+5 integrated residency and a two-year traditional fellowship.
 Both programs provide a comprehensive exposure to cutting-edge clinical training, research mentorship, professionalism, diversity and leadership provided by and nurtured by our amazing group of faculty and staff here at Stanford.

 Since 2012 we have included a two-year professional development requirement to our residency program.
 This effectively makes our integrated program a 7-year training program; vital to what we feel best prepares trainees for the rigors of an academic surgical career and in line with our mission to train the future leaders of American vascular surgery.
 The opportunities for research training are plentiful and varied at Stanford University, and include involvement of our own T32 Vascular Biology program with over 100 independent investigators that can serve as mentors.
 Stanford’s world-class Biodesign program also offers opportunities in entrepreneurship and the Department of Surgery’s focus on education provides pathways for education and simulation research.
-We will fully support the trainee to explore and achieve their individual goal of professional development experience in preparation for their future academic career.
+Our current philosophy revolves around the concept of individualized professional development, focusing on personalized mentorship provided by faculty with access to opportunities within a wide variety of clinical and research interests.
+We believe this educational framework and approach maximizes the future career potential of each of our trainees and have proof of this as seen by a growing list of alumni’s from the program with phenomenally successful careers and leadership positions throughout the country.

 In summary, we believe that the training provided by Stanford Vascular Surgery is thoughtful, rigorous, cutting-edge and comprehensive in terms of our goal of training future academic leaders in our specialty.
 The collaboration we have with our colleagues allows for world-class treatment of patients, and this high expectation towards patient care and innovation underscores the strong tradition of vascular surgery training at Stanford.